ipab-slmc/exotica/exotica/doc/Task_maps.rst

 In this tutorial we explain each of the task maps and detail the input arguments needed to instantiate the task maps.

-Initialising task maps
+Initializing task maps
 ======================

-Each task map needs to be initialised first, this sets up the task map and specifies any important parameters.
-After initialisation we can send the the task map to the problem.
+Each task map needs to be initialized first, this sets up the task map and specifies any important parameters.
+After initialization we can send the the task map to the problem.

 CoM: Specify the CoM for a link
-Initialisation:
+Initialization:

 .. code:: cpp